samson84/tarock-sheet/README.md

 - [.]
 Milesteone 1
   - [ ] Faster bid adding
     - [x] group the bids
-    - [ ] disable the dialog when adding
+    - [x] disable the dialog when adding: add contracts default by taker, null variant, it can be changed in the contracts table
-      - [ ] make a global silent switch, it adds bids silently, and automatically win
+    - [ ] make a global silent switch, it adds bids silently, and automatically win, except ulti
-      - [ ] when something is added with silent automatically win except ulti
-      - [ ] create defaults for the vatiants, add them automatically
-      - [ ] add contracts default by taker, it can be changed in the contracts table
     - [ ] ContractsTable: automatically won by the eight and nine tarock, klopiczky
   - [ ] add clear scores
   - [ ] save the games locally
   - [ ] usability